metemad2024/Task-Manager/README.md

 After downloading the source code, create a new database in mysql and then config .env file in the root directory of project.

+You should run the below command to install all packages from composer.json:

+composer install

+this command installs all packages and makes an autoload.php file in /vendor.

-You should run migrations to init the database tables. run this command in cli:
+Then, run migrations to init the database tables. run this command in cli:

 php artisan migrate

 this command creates all tables in the database.

-Then, Run the below command to install all packages from composer.json:

-composer install

-this command installs all packages and makes an autoload.php file in /vendor.

 Also run the command:
 php artisan passport:install and check that there is the following array in /config/auth.php :

 'api' => [

 	'driver' => 'passport',

 	'provider' => 'users',

 ]